Retail Tax on Heavy Trucks, Trailers, and Tractors

 This is any article designed to be placed or mounted on a truck, truck trailer, or semitrailer chassis to be used

 to process or prepare concrete.
-This exemption does not apply to the chassis on which the article is mounted.
+This exemption doesn't apply to the chassis on which the article is mounted.

 Sales exempt from tax.